jdrake16/lofi-studio/docs/index.md

 This app is for those who enjoy the calming sounds of lofi, and for those who have yet to discover it.

- The inspiration for this app comes from my love of music production and lofi music.
+ The inspiration for this app comes from a love of music production and lofi music.
 Lofi is generally associated with relaxation as well as simplicity, and this app was created with that in mind.
 It can take years to learn how to properly use a Digital Audio Workstation (which is the tool for creating/arranging most music these days).
 Lofi Studio is a DAW in its simplest form